WHAT IS PRIMARY IMMUNODEFICIENCY (PI)?

 The most common side effects that may occur in adult patients taking cutaquig are:

-The most common side effects that may occur in people aged younger than 17 taking cutaquig are:
+The most common side effects that may occur in patients younger than 17 who are taking cutaquig are:

 These are not all the possible side effects.
-If you experience any side effects, tell your healthcare provider.
+Talk to your healthcare provider about any side effects you experience

 Support & Resources